-Gladioli (Glads) don’t work too well in a mixed perennial bed so they are best relegated to the cutting garden where they can be cut for use in the home or as gifts.
+Gladioli don’t work too well in a mixed perennial bed so they are best relegated to the cutting garden where they can be cut for use in the home or as gifts.
 Glad bulbs should be planted about four times deeper than their thickness and four to six inches apart.
 When they are planted close together, the stems will support each other and not require staking.
-Plant a dozen or more glads at two week intervals so that you have an extended blooming period.
+Try planting a dozen or more gladiolus at two week intervals which will extend the blooming period.

 Gladiolus foliage should be left until it turns brown and then sometime later the bulbs with their little ‘bulblets’ are dug and stored for the winter.

 Dahlias come in so many sizes and shapes that we have prepared a separate Care Guide for Dahlias alone.
 The main rule for the tall 'dinner-plate’ Dahlias is that you plant them about 12 inches deep with a supporting stake and then cover them as they grow through the soil.

 Asiatic and Oriental Lilies prefer to have some afternoon shade and can be grown in between shrubs or perennials.
 They range in size from 15 to 48 inches in height so plan ahead!
 The shorter ones make attractive container plants especially when surrounded by Lobelia or Alyssum.
 Be sure to use a top quality potting soil such as Master Nursery Gardener’s Gold in your pots.

 Tigridia is a sprightly low growing (to 18 inches) plant ideal for a corner or in-between trees or shrubs that need some summer color.
 They naturalize well and will provide color for years to come.

 Crocosmia is similar to Tigridia but taller (up to 36 inches) with multiple flowers along its stem.
 It also naturalizes.